UBCSailbot/raye-global-pathfinding/README.md

 ```
 This will generate a path based on current weather conditions and will produce 2 KML files:

-- `build/bin/Path.kml`, a visualization of the path generated, based on the GPS coordinates of the path
+- `Path.kml`, a visualization of the path generated, based on the GPS coordinates of the path

-- `build/bin/Wind.kml`, a visualization of wind data over time (each color represents a 3 hour increment, based on the estimated speed of the boat)
+- `Wind.kml`, a visualization of wind data over time, based on wind data in 4 hour increments (now, 4hrs, 8hrs, 12hrs)

-- TODO: Make this generate a file with the date/time in the folder name or in the filename so we don't overwrite every time.

 To see these files, do one of the following:
   1. (Recommended) Follow the instructions at [this link](https://linuxconfig.org/how-to-install-google-earth-on-ubuntu-18-04-bionic-beaver-linux), then File->Open and open the files listed above.